plagiagia/PowerBI_AnalysisTool/README.md

 ## 📋 Overview

 The **Power BI Analytics Hub** provides a modern, intuitive interface to explore the structure and components of your Power BI reports.
-With AI-powered insights and a completely redesigned user experience, it helps you understand complex data models, optimize measure usage, and identify opportunities for improvement.
+With a completely redesigned user experience, it helps you understand complex data models, optimize measure usage, and identify opportunities for improvement.

 ## ✨ Key Features